Suleman-Zack/Ghana-Food-Production/README.md

 # Ghana-Food-Production
 # Background
 The United Nations Sustainable Development Goal 2 (SDG 2) underscores the global commitment to achieving zero hunger, emphasizing the need for improved and sustainable food systems worldwide.
-In alignment with this overarching objective, this report focuses on a detailed analysis of food production in Ghana spanning multiple years.
+In alignment with this overarching objective, this report focuses on a detailed analysis of food production in Ghana from 1993 to 2017.

 The study aims to
 * provide a comprehensive understanding of regional food production, emphasizing annual yields across various regions.